cinephile85/c-books/programming-in-c/README.md

 # Programming in C

-This is code for exercises from the book _Programming in C_, 4th Edition, by Stephen G. Kochan.
+This is code for exercises from the book _Programming in C_, Fourth Edition, by Stephen G. Kochan.